atrocore/docs-old/modules/advanced-classification.md

 ## Product family editing

-In order to view the product family details click on its name in the list.
+In order to view the product family details, click on its name in the list.
 Click the `Edit` button if you need to make any changes.

 ![Export feed cfg file](_assets/advanced-classification/edit_product_family.png)